ruzzigiulio/Blog_Statistics/Homework_3.md

 ## 7_R

-> In probability theory and statistics, the *marginal* distribution of a subset of a collection of random variables is the probability distribution of the variables contained in the subset.
+> In probability theory and statistics, the marginal distribution of a subset of a collection of random variables is the probability distribution of the variables contained in the subset.

-So, a marginal distribution is where you are only interested in one of the random variables.
+So, a *marginal distribution* is where you are only interested in one of the random variables.

 > Given random variables X,Y that are defined on a probability space, the *joint* probability distribution for X,Y is a probability distribution that gives the probability that each of X,Y falls in any particular range or discrete set of values specified for that variable.

-So, Joint distributions allow us to reason about the relationship between multiple events.
+So, *joint distributions* allow us to reason about the relationship between multiple events.

 Example: